Taming-the-BEAST/Skyline-plots/README.md

 devtools::install_github("laduplessis/bdskytools")
 ```

-Once the package is installed we have to load the package into our R workspace before we can use the functions in the package.
+Once the package is installed we have to load it into our R workspace before we can use the functions in the package.
 To plot the results, we need to first tell R where to find the `*.log` file of our run and then load it into R (discarding 10% of samples as burn-in).
 If you are using RStudio, you can change the working directory to the directory where you stored your log files, which makes it easier to load the files in R.

 ```{R}